bokulich-lab/nf-ducken/README.md

 * `qiime_container`: default `"quay.io/qiime2/core:${params.qiime_release}"`; location of QIIME container used for workflow; if running on platforms without Internet, point to a valid .sif file. **Note that local files must be prefixed with `file://`;** triple `/` denotes absolute filepaths.

 Reporting parameters:
-* `nxf_tower`: default `true`, allowing workflow metrics to be reported in the Nextflow Tower interface
+* `nxf_tower`: default `false`, allowing workflow metrics to be reported in the Nextflow Tower interface
+* `tower_token`: user token for Nextflow Tower reporting; required if running Nextflow Tower, unless `TOWER_ACCESS_TOKEN` has otherwise been defined in the runtime environment

 ### Parameters used for intermediate process skipping